Voting has ended, and the winners are here!

 — Zelda, Bird & Theo (Offbeat Cinema)

-— Or write in another favorite host
+— Or write in your favorite host

 22) BEST GRAPHIC ARTS PRESENTATION

-— THE AMAZING MOVIE POSTERS OF THAILAND, by Neil Pettigrew, Phil Jablon (Dark Side, 300 pages, $44).
-Hundreds of posters from Thailand’s 1960s-80s,
+— THE AMAZING MOVIE POSTERS OF THAILAND, by Neil Pettigrew, and Phil Jablon; design by Kevin Coward; photos by Mark Mawston (Ghoulish Publishing, softcover, 300 pages, $44).
+Hundreds of eye-catching posters from Thailand’s 1960s-80s,

 — Or write in another choice:

-23. BEST WRITER OF 2023
+23. BEST WRITER OF 2024

-24. BEST ARTIST OF 2023 (all formats)
+24. BEST ARTIST OF 2024 (all formats)

-25. BEST FAN ARTIST OF 2023 (The Linda Miller Award)
+25. BEST FAN ARTIST OF 2024 (The Linda Miller Award)

-(Help suggest who should be selected in the following two categories)
+in the following categories)

 26. MONSTER KID OF THE YEAR (Who did the most to advance the cause of classic horror scholarship, film preservation or genre fun).

-27. Special Recognition (Whose work or energy in 2023 deserves special mention).
+27. Special Recognition (Whose work or energy in 2024 deserves special mention).

-28. AND FINALLY, THE MONSTER KID HALL OF FAME
+29. AND FINALLY, THE MONSTER KID HALL OF FAME

 — Which fans, pros, writers, researchers, horror hosts or others should be inducted into the Rondo Awards Monster Kid Hall of Fame?
 Suggest up to six names of folks who have helped fandom grow.